Landscaping contractors in

 Licensing Requirements

-Missouri does not require state licensing for landscaping contractors.
-However, pesticide application requires Missouri Pesticide Applicator License through MDA.
-Commercial applicators must pass written exam and renew annually with continuing education.
-Tree care may require ISA certification.
+Missouri does not require state licensing for general landscaping services.
+However, pesticide application requires Missouri Pesticide Applicator License through Missouri Department of Agriculture.
+Commercial applicators must pass written exam and maintain continuing education credits.
+Tree care may require ISA certification for commercial work.

 Permit Requirements